Soongja/basic-image-eda/README.md

 # basic-image-eda

-A simple eda tool to check basic infos of images under a directory(images are found recursively).
+A simple eda tool to check basic information of images under a directory(images are found recursively).
 This tool was made to quickly check info and prevent mistakes on reading, resizing, and normalizing images as inputs for neural networks.
 It can be used when first joining an image competition or training CNNs with images!

 *Notes:*
 \- All images are converted to 3-channel(rgb) images.
 When images that have various channels are mixed, results can be misleading.